B2B Agency Pricing Glossary

 Statement of Work is a detailed engagement document in B2B outsourced marketing that defines specific deliverables, timelines, responsibilities, and success criteria for agency engagements, serving as the primary reference for scope management.

 Effective SOWs include measurable deliverables, clear approval processes, change management procedures, and performance standards.
-According to Legal Marketing Association's 2024 engagement Study, engagements with detailed SOWs report 47% fewer scope disputes and 31% higher client satisfaction scores.
+According to Legal Marketing Association's 2024 engagement Study, engagements with detailed SOWs report 47% fewer scope disputes and 31% higher client satisfaction scores, two outcomes that are directly connected, because ambiguity is almost always what turns a scope disagreement into a satisfaction problem.
 The Starr Conspiracy recommends quarterly SOW reviews for long-term engagements to maintain alignment.

 How it works: SOWs establish project boundaries through detailed deliverable specifications, timeline milestones, resource allocation, and acceptance criteria.
-They provide frameworks for resolving disputes and managing scope changes through formal processes.
+Dispute resolution and scope change management both run through these formal structures, which means a weak SOW creates a governance gap that shows up at exactly the wrong moment.

 Examples: A demand generation SOW specifies monthly campaign deliverables, lead targets, reporting requirements, and approval timelines.
 A content marketing SOW details publication schedules, quality standards, revision cycles, and performance metrics.